-In 2002 the Council under Don Kettner’s leadership, contracted with Montana Economic Development Association to complete a community assessment, which discussed the economic goals and needs of the area.
-Upon completion of the assessment in 2003, the Montana Economic Development Association Resource Team conducted a town hall meeting, with over 500 residents taking part.
+Under the leadership of Don Kettner, in 2002 the Council contracted with the Montana Economic Development Association (MEDA) to complete a community assessment, which helped identify the economic goals and needs of the area.
+Upon completion of the assessment in 2003, the MEDA Resource Team conducted a town hall meeting, with over 500 residents taking part.
 The MEDA Assessment gave direction to the group.
-The following year a strategic plan for development was created and the search for a director was under way.
-The DCEDC formed a new corporation, filed for non-profit status, and opened their office at 204 N. Kendrick in Glendive in 2005.
-Executive Director Gene Buxcel, a former bank president and county commissioner in eastern Montana, led DCEDC for two years and spearheaded the senior housing project, Makoshika Estates, a high need recognized by the MEDA Assessment.
-In the Spring of 2009 it was ready for occupants.
+The following year a strategic plan for development was created and the search for a director was underway.
+The DCEDC formed a new corporation, filed for non-profit status, and opened its first office at 204 N. Kendrick in Glendive in 2005, with former bank president and county commissioner Gene Buxcel serving as the DCEDC’s first Executive Director.

 Some of our largest employers are BNSF Railway, Glendive Medical Center, Glendive Public Schools, Mid- Rivers Communications, Dawson Community College just to name a few.
 We are home of nationally known manufacturing company, SRS Crisafulli and Thatcher Chemical.
 This region is served by Cape Air at Dawson County Airport.